 - If not, do employees generally know which app to use to get the fastest response from any given colleague?

-If this is the case at your company, read below as there are special considerations for those Cisco Webex Teams users when the rest of your company is deploying Microsoft Teams.
+If this is the case at your company, read below as there are special considerations for those Cisco Webex Teams users when the rest of your company is deploying Microsoft.

 Guidance from Microsoft

-Before you get started on your rollout, Microsoft have published a Getting Started Guide for IT Admins.
+Before you get started on your rollout, Microsoft has published a Getting Started Guide for IT Admins.
 Microsoft outline 4 key stages to rolling out Teams:

 - Feedback and Support

-Further to this, Microsoft have published a series of videos to aid your Microsoft Teams deployment.
+Further to this, Microsoft has published a series of videos to aid your Teams deployment.

 Microsoft Teams pilot

 What you are doing here is running a pilot to suit your needs.
-Your Microsoft Teams pilot needs to be tailored to your businesses unique needs and bespoke requirements.
+Your pilot needs to be tailored to your business’s unique needs and bespoke requirements.

 A select pilot committee is crucial.
 You need your most vocal users and key stakeholders on-side from day one.
 Failure to engage and win over the right people could put the entire pilot – and migration – in jeopardy.